ID Ledge

 2026.05.06

 After the $6,000 fraud nightmare my family survived back in 2022—between my dad’s $4,800 IRS scam and my own $1,200 credit card cloning—seeing an intruder on my Wi-Fi felt like finding a complete stranger standing in my kitchen in the middle of the night.
 It wasn't just a technical glitch.
 It was a digital back door into my bank accounts, my payroll spreadsheets, and my parents' private lives.
+It was the moment I realized that all the identity monitoring in the world doesn't matter if you leave your front door wide open.

 The Real Cost of an Open Digital Door